nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 The CDS API defines numerous categories of error, each of which encapsulates a specific part of the request that is sent to the CDSS.
 Each type of error will be discussed in its own section below with the relevant response code:
 - [Resource Not found](api_general_guidance.html#resource-not-found) - CDS supports this behaviour when a request references a resource that cannot be resolved.
-- [Headers](api_general_guidance.html#headers) - There are a number of HTTP headers that must be supplied with any request.
-In addition that values associated with those headers have their own validation rules.
+- [Headers](api_general_guidance.html#headers) - The HTTP Authorization header must be supplied with any request and an error will be generated in the event of this header not being present.
 - [Parameters](api_general_guidance.html#parameters) – Certain actions against the CDS allow a client to specify HTTP parameters.
 This class of error covers problems with the way that those parameters may have been presented

 <!--